 If you are inspired by humanity’s capacity to make a positive difference…

 If you are happy to affirm the worth and dignity of us all—whatever may be our racial/ethnic identity, pronouns or gender expression, sexual/affectional orientation, family structure, income, immigration status, language, size, abilities…

 To learn more, visit *this page* about Membership.

 If you haven’t already viewed our *Home* page, please do!
-You’ll find information about our start-up status there.

 We are an open and compassionate community that welcomes diversity, fosters intellectual, cultural, and spiritual growth, and works for a more just, peaceful, and sustainable world.

 Together, we decide our mission and chart our future course.

 Principles of the Unitarian Universalist Association of congregations

 There might be something you would change, or add.

 With our democratically-run Association of congregations,